Nets vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Nets Insights & Trends

-- Brooklyn is 5-5 against the spread and 6-4 overall in its last 10 contests.
+- Brooklyn has gone 6-4 over its past 10 contests, with a 4-6 record against the spread in that span.

-- In their past 10 games, the Nets have gone over the total five times.
+- In their past 10 contests, the Nets have hit the over five times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.